dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 ## Deleting Facets

-To delete a Facet, overwrite it :  when you run a mutation for the same entity without a facet, the existing facet will be deleted automatically.
+To delete a `Facet`, overwrite it.
+When you run a mutation for the same entity without a `Facet`, the existing `Facet` is deleted automatically.